zihaolam/version-check/README.md

 ## Setup

+Run `npm install @zihaolam/version-check`

-Add `bun/npm/pnpm/yarn update-build-version <public-dir>` to your package.json postbuild script
+Add `update-build-version <dir-to-store-version>` to your package.json postbuild script

 Add to your app entrypoint